flagshipcompany/shopify-app-public/README.md

 ![Pending Orders](img/pending_orders.png)
 This page also allows you to take orders and convert them to a shipment using the SmartShip system.
 You can also automatically dispatch orders from this page as well, provided the order was quoted with a SmartShip service.

-Upon installing the app, it will fetch all the orders you your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the SmartShip app right away.
+Upon installing the app, it will fetch all the orders your store has not marked as shipped from the past thirty days and add them to the app's records so that you can start using the SmartShip app right away.

 * **Order Number**
 The order number as it appears in your Shopify admin store.
 Links to the overview for the order in your Shopify admin page.